 Starter Company Plus

-The Starter Company Plus program provides mentoring, training and the opportunity of a grant up to $5,000 to start, grow or buy a small business.
-The program provides: training and business skills development to help prepare participants in running their own business; advice and mentorship from local industry leaders; assistance in writing a comprehensive business plan to better position participants in obtaining financing; and a micro-grant to kick off a new or expanding business.
+Starter Company Plus is an Ontario government program facilitated by the Regional Business Centre to provide entrepreneurs with the resources and knowledge they need to start, purchase or grow their own business.
+The program provides: training and business skills development to further coach participants in running their own business; advice and mentorship from local business leaders; assistance in writing a comprehensive business plan to better position participants in obtaining financing; and an opportunity for a $5,000 grant to kick off a new or expanding business.

 Eligible participants for the Starter Company Plus program are:

-- Not a full time student and not returning to school
+- Not a student and not returning to school

 - Not enrolled in any government employment or self-employment related program that include or do not include financial assistance

-- Businesses operating outside of the Greater Sudbury, Espanola and Manitoulin Island area
+- Business must operate in Greater Sudbury, Espanola and/or Manitoulin Island area

-Entrepreneurs interested in Starter Company Plus will work with The Regional Business Centre to follow a learning plan and receive necessary training, including the creation of a business plan with performance milestones.
-These entrepreneurs can be buying a business, starting their own, or expanding an already existing business.
+Entrepreneurs interested in Starter Company Plus will actively participate in live weekly training webinars and networking events.
+They will work with the Regional Business Centre team to create a comprehensive business plan complete with the operational plan, market research and financial statements.
 In order for a business expansion to be eligible for a grant, concrete growth goals must be established - ideally including the hiring of staff.

 No funding will be provided to the participants during the training module.

-Participants will be ready to leave the training module and approach the Grant Committee to apply for funding (if needed) when they have:
+Participants will be ready to leave the training module and approach the Grant Committee to apply for funding when they have:

-- Completed all of the elements in their learning path;
+- Completed all of the elements in their training phase;

 - Willing to commit an average of 35 hours a week to the development and/or operation of their business upon receiving funding;